-Furthermore, the WaterProof technology will be evaluated for transfer to different developing economies such as Columbia that currently do not have efficient and sustainable wastewater treatment.
+Furthermore, the WaterProof technology will be evaluated for transfer to different developing economies such as Colombia that currently do not have an efficient and sustainable way to convert CO2 from wastewater treatment into valuable chemicals.

 Conclusion

 The integration of WaterProof's innovative technological solutions can significantly improve the efficiency and sustainability of wastewater treatment systems by closing the wastewater carbon loop, reducing CO2-emissions and shifting from fossil to renewable carbon sources.
 Wastewater treatment thus transforms from a disposal system into a solution for the recovery and tapping of new renewable resources.
 Making use of advanced technologies in wastewater treatment supports the circular economy and the independence of the European Union from fossil resources and third countries.
 Furthermore, elaborate wastewater treatment supports to reach the United Nations' 17 sustainable development goals (SDGs)6, especially "Good health and well-being" (SDG3), "Clean water and sanitation" (SDG6), "Sustainable cities and communities" (SDG11) and "Life below water" (SDG14).
 This way, circular wastewater treatment not only enhances sustainability and economic stability but also contributes to a more resilient and independent society.